 - Not having eaten enough food: It is essential for someone with diabetes to eat regularly, so as not to let blood sugar levels drop.

 If a person’s ketone levels are moderate after more than one test, or if ketone levels are high, they should consult a doctor promptly.
-If they have high ketone levels alongside any symptoms of DKA, they should seek urgent medical attention.
+If they have elevated ketone levels alongside any symptoms of DKA, they should seek urgent medical attention.

 Regular testing is easy to do at home and should be a standard part of managing diabetes.
-Trying to keep blood sugar at a healthy level and being aware of the symptoms and risk factors of DKA should help to keep ketone levels within an acceptable range.
+Trying to keep blood sugar at a healthy level and being aware of the symptoms and risk factors of DKA should help keep ketone levels within an acceptable range.